Islamic Dawa Party: History

-The Dawa movement coalesced in the years around 1960 in Shia holy cities in southern Iraq.
+The Dawa party coalesced in the years around 1960 in Shia holy cities in southern Iraq.
 At the time, its primary goal was to counterbalance the intellectual hold that Marxism and other secular ideologies had on Iraqi Shia.
 Seminarian Mohammad Baqir al-Sadr quickly emerged as its leading figure and wrote its manifesto, al-Usus, probably in 1960.
 The group argued for the creation of an Islamic polity and a modern political movement, with a disciplined, cell-based structure inspired by Leninist organizational ideas, to propagate its beliefs.
 It defined its mission as to "establish an Islamic government and install a ruling apparatus until favorable conditions arise to enable the nation to give its opinion in a referendum.".
 Party leaders and scholars have given different dates for the foundation of the movement, with estimates ranging from 1957 through the late 1960s.
 They also differ on when it adopted its name, when it started to be considered a party, and in which city - Najaf, or Karbala - it was founded.

 A twin party was also founded in Lebanon by clerics who had studied in Najaf and supported Muhammad Baqr al-Sadr's vision of a resurgent Islam.

 Hizb Al-Dawa gained strength in the 1970s recruiting from among the Shi'a ulama and youth.
 During the 1970s, the government shut down the Shi'a journal Risalat al-Islam and closed several religious educational institutions.
 The government passed a law obligating Iraqi students of the hawza to undertake national military service.
 The Ba'athists then began specifically targeting Al-Dawa members, arresting and imprisoning them from 1972 onwards.

 In 1973, someone killed the alleged head of Al-Dawa's Baghdad branch in prison.

-In 1974, 75 Al-Dawa members were arrested and sentenced to death by the Ba'athist revolutionary court.
+In 1974, 75 members of the party, were arrested and sentenced to death by the Ba'athist revolutionary court.
+This included 5 of the party's most preeminent members, who were Shaykh Aref al-Basri, Sayyid Izz al-Din al-Qubanchi, Sayyid Imad al-Din al-Tabatabaei, and the two Fa'izids, Nuri Tumah, and Husayn Jelokhan.
+They were sentenced to death in December of that year.

 In 1975, the government canceled the annual procession from Najaf to Karbala, known as marad al-ras.
 Although subject to repressive measures throughout the 1970s, large-scale opposition to the government by Al-Dawa goes back to the Safar Intifada of February 1977.

 Despite the government's ban on the celebration of marad al-ras, Al-Dawa organized the procession in 1977.
 They were subsequently attacked by police.
 After this period it also interacted with the Ayatollah Ruhollah Khomeini, the future dictator of Iran, during his exile in Najaf in Iraq.

 Widely viewed in the West as a terrorist organization at the time, the Dawa party was banned in 1980 and its members sentenced to death in absentia by the Iraqi Revolutionary Command Council.